substancelab/playbook/README.md

 ## Yearly charitable donation

-At the beginning of each year, when the results from the year prior are done, we donate 1% of the net result to a given charity.
+At the beginning of each year, when the results from the year prior are done, we donate 10% of the yearly result to a given charity.
 The charity is chosen each year by all of us based on suggestions and votes from all employees.